 Coming off an exciting win in 2012, Marshall was a favorite to win Olympic gold in the London games.
 Unfortunately, Marshall was defeated in the quarter final-bout by Kazakhastan’s Marina Volnova.
 Four years later after placing in several tournaments Marshall found herself back on the road to gold, in May 2016 she qualified for the Olympics in Rio de Janeiro after reaching the semi-finals of the World Championship in Kazakhstan.
 Marshall was unable to make it past the quarter-final bout in the Rio games.

 Despite not winning gold in the 2012 & 2016 Olympic games, Marshall successfully built a name for herself in the sport where she was ultimately faced with an opportunity of a lifetime.
 In 2017, it was announced during the Gervonta Davis vs. Liam Walsh press conference by Floyd Mayweather and Leonard Ellerbe that Mayweather Promotions proudly added another exciting prospect to their roster of growing talent by signing Marshall.
 Marshall recalls everything happening so quick, but that she knew this was the right decision for her career.
 The UK is a huge boxing mecca and she is proud to have the support she’s garnered from London follow her to the states.
 Marshall joins a stable of two other female boxers at Mayweather Promotions, Latondria Jones and former world champion Layla McCarter.
-Marshall looks ahead as she plans to make her debut on one of the biggest fight cards of the decade, Mayweather vs. McGregor.

 When Marshall isn’t training or competing, she enjoys the little things, like spending time with family and friends, and taking her new puppy on long walks.
 If she wasn’t a boxer, Marshall would have taken up a career as a teacher.